slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Human societies praise independent-mindedness but they often punish independent-minded people." (...)
 "The swiftest way to subjugate someone is to make them believe that consensus is more important than truth."
 -- rapahelz@x*

-> *"Responsibility is power.
-When you decide someone else is responsible for your life - be it a person, a job, a government - you give them power over your life.
-When you decide you are responsible for your life, you give yourself power over your life."  -- Mark Manson*

 > *"The way you know society is messed up is how massive the gap is between what people will say in public and what they’ll tell you privately."  -- konstantinkisin@x*